-This is the fee payable to transfer the property into your name.
-While the price varies from home to home, you can bargain for anywhere between 8% – 10% of the purchase price amount.
+This is the fee payable to transfer the property into your name and the price varies from home to home.

 b) Bond Costs

 There are also fees involved in registering a bond.
-The main areas where costs come in are: home loan initiation fee (the cost to process your home loan application), which can come in at around R1000 plus approximately 0.4% of the value of your loan; the conveyancer’s fees, which vary according to the capital of your home loan account but it’s important to note that the higher your bond amount, the higher the conveyance fee; and post and petties for the deeds office to register your bond.
+The main areas where costs come in are: home loan initiation fee (the cost to process your home loan application); the conveyancer’s fees, which vary according to the capital of your home loan account but it’s important to note that the higher your bond amount, the higher the conveyance fee; and post and petties for the deeds office to register your bond.

-If you’re interested in buying your first home in 2018, then let one of our professional Sales Partners assist you through the process.
-Give us a shout on email@example.com or 021 658 7100.
+If you’re interested in buying your first home, then let one of our professional Sales Partners assist you through the process.
+Reach out to us on firstname.lastname@example.org or 021 658 7100.

 Other than that, happy house hunting!